Machine Learning / Artificial Intelligence

 Unit 05: Bayesian Learning

 In this unit, students will develop simple “Bayesian Deciders” (not to be confused with Bayesian Classifiers, which are a bit too complex for the median student).
 They will investigate this by playing the game Skull, creating a simple, text-based Black Jack game, and analyzing cancer data.
-The overall point of the unit is to have students appreciate how you can make better predictions about the future if you use data that matches your present.
+The overall point of the unit is to have students appreciate how you can make better predictions about the future if you use past data that reflects your current situation.

 Keywords